MUSIC Reviewed: Songs in the Key of Life

 Schanelec told me once that she usually maps out an idea for a project from one or two images.
 This time, she takes a cue from Greek theater.
 And images in Music are indeed striking.
 The windswept, rocky Greek terrain against stunningly blue Aegean sea and sky in the first half invokes both the timelessness of nature and our impermanence in it.

-The static, staged scenes featuring groups of young people -- a street gang, wistful prison inmates, bystanders in uniformed kitchen staff strongly -- remind you of the world of Aki Kaurismaki.
+The static, staged scenes featuring groups of young people -- a street gang, wistful prison inmates, bystanders in uniformed kitchen staff, strongly remind you of the world of Aki Kaurismaki.
 And, of course, music flows where dialog would have been with the help of Canadian musician Doug Tielli in his high-pitched voice (a cross between Sigur Rós and Nick Drake).
 His songs not only serve as a Greek Chorus chronicling Jon's melancholy, but also as testaments to the beauty of music, transcending this fleeting dream we call human existence.

-The long tracking shot that ends the film, filmed from the other side of the river embankment as the characters walk and sing in the beautiful summer day, has the feeling of an eternity.
+The long tracking shot that ends the film, filmed from the other side of the river bank as the characters walk and sing in the beautiful summer day, has the feeling of an eternity.
 Music is an achingly beautiful film.

 Review originally published in October 2023, when the film enjoyed its U.S. premiere at New York Film Festival.
 The Cinema Guild will release the film Friday, June 28, first in New York and then in select theaters in Canada and the U.S. Visit the official site for more information